michaelpmolloy/DNA-Age-Predictions/README.md

 ## Project Objective

-* Create an epigenetic clock model to predict chronological age from a person’s DNA methylation profile
+* Create an epigenetic clock model to predict chronological age from a person’s DNA methylation profile using elastic-net regression and neural networks
 * Provide insight into the relative prediction accuracy of elastic-net and neural networks when applied to high-dimensional data sets
 * Compare the dimensionality reduction capabilities of principle component analysis to Uniform Manifold Approximation

-The objective of this research is to create an epigenetic clock model to predict chronological age from a person’s DNA methylation profile.
-Elastic-net regression and neural networks will be used to model age, and the performance of both models compared.

-This project provides insight into the relative prediction accuracy of elastic-net and neural networks on age estimation when applied to high-dimensional datasets.
-While there is research available that applies these methods singularly, there isn't extensive research on their comparative predictive abilities when applied to the same data.
-The best neural network will be compared against the best elastic net regression to compare the two methods.
-The two neural networks are compared to check the dimensionality reduction capabilities of PCA and UMAP.

 ## Dataset